Peter Regin: Playing career

 On 5 July 2013, Regin signed a one-year deal with the New York Islanders.
 However, he was traded on 6 February 2014 to the Chicago Blackhawks along with Pierre-Marc Bouchard in exchange for a 2014 fourth-round draft pick.

 On 1 July 2014, Regin was re-signed by the Blackhawks to a one-year contract.
 During the Blackhawks' training camp, Regin was assigned, along with goaltender Michael Leighton, to their AHL affiliate, the Rockford IceHogs, after clearing waivers.

 On 11 May 2015, Jokerit announced that it had agreed to terms with Regin on a two-year contract.
 On 11 November, Jokerit announced that they had re-signed Regin to a three-year contract extension.

 Regin appeared for Jokerit in 262 regular season games, scoring 61 goals and 177 points.
 During his first five seasons with the club, he was the club's leading scorer in the KHL.
 He served as a captain in his last four seasons before leaving as a free agent.
 He later returned to the team on 19 September 2020, signing a one-year contract.

 On 27 April 2021, Regin agreed to a one-year deal with HC Ambrì-Piotta of the National League (NL) for the 2021–22 season.

+Regin moved to Germany for the following 2022–23 season, signing a one-year contract with Eisbären Berlin of the Deutsche Eishockey Liga (DEL).
+Playing in a depth role with Berlin, Regin posted just 3 goals and 8 points through 42 regular season games as Eisbären failed to qualify for the playoffs for the first time in 22 seasons.
+He left the club following the conclusion of his contract on 16 March 2023.

+On 4 April 2023, Regin announced his retirement from professional hockey following 21 seasons.